DoriDoro/Gudlft/README.md

 In the issue section of this repository are bugs to fix and features to implement.
 The second step is to create functional and integration tests to make sure the functionality.

+To implement unit tests, in branch `modification/server` I add functions to be able to make unit tests for a single function.
+In branch `tests/server` there are several unit tests.
+These two branches are not integrated into `QA` or `main`.

 ## Skills:
 - Implement a Python test suite